Subdwarf

 A subdwarf, sometimes denoted by "sd", is a star with luminosity class VI under the Yerkes spectral classification system.
 They are defined as stars with luminosity 1.5 to 2 magnitudes lower than that of main-sequence stars of the same spectral type.
 On a Hertzsprung–Russell diagram subdwarfs appear to lie below the main sequence.

 The term "subdwarf" was coined by Gerard Kuiper in 1939, to refer to a series of stars with anomalous spectra that were previously labeled as "intermediate white dwarfs".

+Since Kuiper coined the term, the subdwarf type has been extended to lower-mass stars than were known at the time.
+Astronomers have also discovered an entirely different group of blue-white subdwarfs, making two distinct categories: